tvrzna/emptty/README.md

 ---
 - `make clean` to cleanup already built binary.
 - `make build` to build binary and gzip man page.
+- `make build-nopam` to build binary and gzip man page without PAM dependency.
 ---
 - `make install` to install binary.
 - `make install-pam` to install pam module.
+Not required, if `nopam` version is built.
 - `make install-pam-debian` to install pam module for Debian.
+Not required, if `nopam` version is built.
 - `make install-manual` to install man page.
 - `make install-all` to install binary, pam module and man page.
 ---